ASML Holding (NASDAQ:ASML) Shares Purchased by Institute for Wealth Management LLC.

 Institute for Wealth Management LLC. lifted its holdings in ASML Holding (NASDAQ:ASML – Get Rating) by 16.9% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 560 shares of the semiconductor company’s stock after purchasing an additional 81 shares during the quarter.
 Institute for Wealth Management LLC.’s holdings in ASML were worth $266,000 as of its most recent SEC filing.

-Other institutional investors have also recently made changes to their positions in the company.
-Edgewood Management LLC purchased a new position in ASML in the 1st quarter worth $1,577,216,000.
+A number of other institutional investors have also recently made changes to their positions in ASML.
+Edgewood Management LLC acquired a new stake in shares of ASML in the 1st quarter worth $1,577,216,000.
 Aaron Wealth Advisors LLC raised its stake in ASML by 90,201.1% in the 1st quarter.
 Aaron Wealth Advisors LLC now owns 323,278 shares of the semiconductor company’s stock worth $484,000 after acquiring an additional 322,920 shares during the last quarter.
 Winslow Capital Management LLC raised its stake in ASML by 50.7% in the 1st quarter.
 Winslow Capital Management LLC now owns 802,586 shares of the semiconductor company’s stock worth $536,072,000 after acquiring an additional 270,023 shares during the last quarter.
 Van ECK Associates Corp raised its stake in ASML by 40.1% in the 1st quarter.
 Van ECK Associates Corp now owns 783,608 shares of the semiconductor company’s stock worth $523,395,000 after acquiring an additional 224,316 shares during the last quarter.
 Finally, Novo Holdings A S purchased a new position in ASML in the 1st quarter worth $143,671,000.
 Institutional investors and hedge funds own 19.04% of the company’s stock.

 ASML Price Performance